Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2022.

 Check out the best headphones: all styles, all budgets

-The Sony WH-1000XM4 headphones have it all: a lightweight design, comfort, the convenience of Bluetooth and arguably the best noise-cancelling currently on the market.
+The 2021 What Hi-Fi Award-winning Sony WH-1000XM4 headphones have it all: a lightweight design, comfort, the convenience of Bluetooth and arguably the best noise-cancelling currently on the market.
 Oh, and they sound fantastic too.
-It's no wonder we think they're the best headphones you can buy right now.
+It's no wonder we think they're some of the best headphones on Amazon.

 They replace the WH-1000XM3 (which are also on Amazon, now at a bargain price), which were fantastic headphones in their own right.
 But the XM4 take performance to a whole new level.
 They sound more detailed, more open, and clearer in their delivery.
 Low frequencies hit with even greater precision.

 They’re super-comfortable too and offer useful new features such as Speak to Chat which allows you to hold a conversation without removing or touching the headphones.
-A premium pair of headphones, no doubt, but worth every penny.
+A premium pair of headphones, no doubt, but there should be some deals around now that their successors (above) have landed.

 Read the full Sony WH-1000XM4 review

-Panasonic isn't a brand that immediately springs to mind when you think of cheap wireless earbuds.
-But perhaps it should be.
-The RZ-S500W are the company's first foray into wireless noise-cancelling earbuds and they're sensational performers, especially at this price.
+Panasonic doesn't spring to mind when you think of the best headphones on Amazon.
+But perhaps it should.
+The 2021 What Hi-Fi?
+Award-winning RZ-S500W are the company's first foray into wireless noise-cancelling 'buds and they're sensational performers, especially at this price.

 Specs are thorough, with noise-cancelling tech, an Ambient Mode, twin mics for voice calls, and battery life that totals 19.5 hours (6.5hrs from the buds and 13hrs from the charging case).
 A 15-minute USB-C quick-charge can deliver 70 minutes of playback.
 The touch controls on each bud are responsive and intuitive, allowing you to control your music and switch between noise-cancelling modes with zero fuss.